George Washington Riggs: Personal life

+Death

 Riggs died at his home, Green Hill, in Prince George's County, Maryland.
-The Green Hill estate included much of the nearby Maryland suburbs northeast of Washington including Adelphi, Chillum, and Lewisdale.
-Although a Episcopal Protestant in early life, he received the last rites of the Roman Catholic Church.
+The Green Hill estate included suburbs northeast of Washington, D.C., including Adelphi, Chillum, and Lewisdale.
+Although an Episcopal Protestant in early life, he received the last rites of the Catholic Church.
 He is buried at Rock Creek Cemetery, near Riggs Road in Washington, D.C.

 Relations and descendants

 His grandniece, Kate Cheeseman Riggs, married Edward Newton Perkins, the grandson of U.S. Secretary of State, U.S. Attorney General and U.S. Senator William M. Evarts and the brother of famed editor Maxwell Perkins; uncles of Watergate Scandal special prosecutor Archibald Cox.

 In fiction

 George Riggs is a character in the historical novel Forty-Ninth by Boris Pronsky and Craig Britton.